Measure J1 - FAQs

 Thanks to the passage of Measure J1, the San Leandro Unified School District has funds available to support student learning through technology upgrades and and facility enhancements.
 The funds come from issuance of a series of bonds to occur over a period of 6 years.

 The State of California pays for the costs of running a school district -- including salaries for teachers and staff and school supplies.
 However, state tax revenue is not provided to school districts for major construction projects such as renovating and modernizing school sites.
 These type of construction projects are called ‘capital improvements’ – and each community is responsible for raising money to pay for such repairs and projects.

-All work will occur in three phases over the course of the next nine years, with Phase One beginning in Summer 2017.
+All work will occur in three phases over the course of six years.
+Phase One began in Summer 2017.

 • Technology upgrades for students and staff